 Should the same upper-level course satisfy a requirement in more than one of a student's major programs, a departmentally sanctioned upper-level elective must be chosen to replace the course in one of the programs.
 If a student has a major and a minor, the minor must include at least 9 unique units.
 Major or minor course work may be applied to distribution requirements for general education.
 If a student is pursuing a bachelor's degree and a certificate, the certificate must include at least 9 unique units.
 (The exception to this restriction on certificates applies to sequential programs of the same name, in which case all certificate courses may apply to the next-level program.)

-A single course can count without restriction toward any two of the following categories: 1) major requirements; 2) basic requirements for numerical applications or non-Western culture; 3) distribution requirements.
+A single course can count without restriction toward any two of the following categories: 1) major requirements; 2) basic requirements for numerical applications or cultural diversity; 3) distribution requirements.